siddhivinayak-sk/mutual-ssl-server-client/mutual-ssl-server/README.md

 ## Configuration
-The server applicaiton has been written in way to test different scenarios.
-Below are description of configruation:
+The server application has been written in way to test different scenarios.
+Below are description of configuration:

 ```
 server.port : 443